-Preventing exposure of susceptible young calves, introducing only low-risk cattle and targeted testing and culling of animals to reduce shedding of Mycobacterium paratuberculosis into the environment are the keys to controlling spread in a herd.
+The keys to controlling spread in a herd are preventing exposure of susceptible young calves, introducing only low-risk cattle and targeted testing and culling of animals to reduce shedding of Mycobacterium paratuberculosis into the environment.

 Managing the risk in Australian dairy herds

-Understanding more about BJD and how to manage the risk is an first important step in dealing with the disease.
-Whether you want to be part of a formal control program or to just minimise the risks in your own herd, there are many things that can be done.
+Understanding more about BJD and how to manage the risk is an important first step.
+Whether you want to be part of a formal control program or to just minimise the risks in your own herd, there are a number of steps you can take.